Ahmad Shah Bahadur: Imad-ul-Mulk

 In May 1753, Ahmad Shah Bahadur chose the 18-year-old Ghazi ud-Din Khan Feroze Jung III famously known as Imad-ul-Mulk, the son of the dead Intizam-ud-Daula, to counter the growing influence of Safdarjung.
 Imad-ul-Mulk gathered opposition to Safdarjung, and was joined by Hafiz Rahmat Khan Barech, Qudsia Begum and Ahmad Shah Bahadur himself.
 Safdarjung was defeated and stripped of his estates and authority but the influence of his supporters such as Suraj Mal and the Capture of Delhi (1753) meant that he was forgiven and allowed to withdraw to Awadh.

-In the aftermath of Dehli"s plundering and consequent alliance with the Marathas, Imad-ul-Mulk emerged as the new regent.
+In the aftermath of Delhi’s plundering and consequent alliance with the Marathas, Imad-ul-Mulk emerged as the new regent.
 However, his prowess was feared by Ahmad Shah Bahadur, who became estranged from him after Imad-ul-Mulk had collected 1,500,000 dams but refused to pay salaries to the Mughal army and imperial officials.
 Ahmad Shah Bahadur declared reinstatement of Safdarjung as his Grand Vizier.
 He tried to remove Imad-ul-Mulk from the imperial court, which caused Imad-ul-Mulk to send Aqibat Mahmud to arrest the emperor and then seek an alliance with the Maratha's led by Raghunathrao, the brother of the Peshwa Nanasaheb I.

 Defeat at Sikandarabad

-Even though cannons and sharpshooters were loaded upon the elephants.
-The Emperor was defeated at Sikandarabad by the Maratha empire.
+Even though cannons and sharpshooters were loaded upon the elephants, the Emperor was defeated at Sikandarabad by the Maratha empire.

-According to the Marathas, 8000 warriors were captured (mostly women).
-And the imperial household was humiliated.
+According to the Marathas, 8000 warriors were captured (mostly women) and the imperial household was humiliated.

 "Sikandarabad Incident" is considered to be the last raid conducted by the emperor against the Maratha empire.

 But Imad-ul-Mulk and his allies had realised this plan.
 Aided by the Marathas, led by Malhar Rao Holkar, he defeated Safdarjung.
-The Emperor then collected a large army and camped at Sikandarabad, where the Maratha chieftain Raghunathrao, Malhar Rao Holkar and 2,000 Marathas, together with Imad-ul-Mulk, routed his army at the First Battle of Sikandarabad (1754).
-Ahmad Shah fled to Delhi, leaving his mother, wives and a retinue of 8,000 women behind.
+The Emperor then collected a large army and camped at Sikandarabad, where the Maratha chieftain Raghunathrao, Malhar Rao Holkar and 2,000 Marathas, together with Imad-ul-Mulk, routed his army at the Battle of Sikandarabad (1754) and many Maratha soldiers raped the Imperial Mughal women including the princesses and queens of Mughal emperor Ahmad Shah.
+Ahmad Shah afterwards fled to Delhi, leaving his mother, wives and a retinue of 8,000 women behind.
 Imad-ul-Mulk with the support of Raghunathrao proceeded to Delhi, where he imprisoned both the emperor and his mother.

 Meanwhile, following the battle at Sikandarabad, the ailing Safdarjung fled to Awadh and a Mughal general laid siege to Bhurtpore, which Suraj Mal and his Jat rebels controlled.
 After being reinstated as the Grand Vizier, Imad-ul-Mulk moved out of Delhi to support his lieutenant with a fresh supply of ammunition.

 It was during this confrontation that Imad-ul-Mulk claimed that Ahmad Shah Bahadur sent secret dispatches to Suraj Mal, encouraging him to fight and promised to advance to the aid of the Jats.
 He had intercepted the letters, made peace with Suraj Mal, and returned to Delhi, where he blinded Ahmad Shah.
 After hearing of this action Safdarjung fell ill and died.